blacklightpy/vaultofknowledge/Creation Analogies in Vedanta.md

 > So Shakha Chandra Nyaya or Arundhati Nyaya

-List looking for books: https://www.advaita-vedanta.org/archives/advaita-l/2021-June/056861.html Book provided: Nyayavali (doesn't list Arundhati Nyaya) - AH Yes!
-It is 3970. स्थूलारुन्धतीन्याय (Sthoola Arundhati Nyaya)
+List looking for books: https://www.advaita-vedanta.org/archives/advaita-l/2021-June/056861.html Book provided: Nyayavali by Pandit Narinder Sharma  (doesn't list Arundhati Nyaya) - AH Yes!
+It is 233. स्थूलारुन्धतीन्याय (Sthoola Arundhati Nyaya)

+But then, there's also 395 from